zhengying-liu/info232/TP1/README.md

 ```
 In the popped page in Jupyter notebook, navigate to `~/projects/info232/TP1` and open the notebook `README.ipynb`

+**Then answer the questions in this notebook.
+You don't have to answer all questions to have full score (5/5).
+Only 5 correct answers will do.**

 In the whole course following, we'll use Python 3 instead of Python 2.
+But by default, the system will use Python 2 when you use the command `python` in terminal (type `which python` to see why).
 So in each session of terminal, you can prioritize Python 3 by running
 ```
 export PATH="/opt/anaconda3/bin:$PATH"
 ```